 A quick look at your contracts will reveal that you never signed anything to be a part of this network and, in fact, you don’t even know what the terms of the network are.
 Without even knowing who is trying to foist this upon you, I can tell you this: the terms stink and the network is probably bogus.

 This phenomenon is called a “Silent PPO” and is popular technique used among Chiropractic Personal Injury insurance carriers to reduce your fee due to your imaginary in-network status.
 Fight this nonsense and appeal for full payment.
-(This appeal letter and dozens of others like it are part of my Chiropractic Appeals Toolkit).

 Tax ID Requests and W-9’s that Pack a Wallop